andybalham/blog-source-code/blog-posts/serverless-azure-05-blob-events.md

 ## Hooking up the function to events

+The next step was to get events from Blob Storage triggering the Azure Function.
+To do this, I navigated to the storage account in the Azure Portal and clicked the 'Event Subscription' button.

 ![Adding a storage account event subscription in the portal](adding-a-storage-account-event-subscription-in-the-portal.png)

+I was then prompted to create an event subscription, specifying the name of the subscription and the schema type.
+It is here that you choose whether the event will be in the Event Grid schema or Cloud Event schema.

+I was also prompted for the name to the topic to which the storage account will publish events.
+It turned out that it looks like a storage account can only publish to one topic, so I chose a name to reflect the storage account.
+If you create further event subscriptions, then you are not prompted for this again.

+Below the topic name, you can select which events are to be published.
+In my case, I only wanted 'Blob Created' events.
+Finally, you select the endpoint for the event, which is the `DedupeAndForwardFunction` Azure Function I created and published earlier.

 ![Create event subscription in the portal](create-event-subscription-in-the-portal.png)

+With the event subscription in place, I sent a valid request to the `ValidateAndStoreFunction` Azure Function.
+The resulting Blob Storage event trigged the `DedupeAndForwardFunction` and the event below was logged.

 ```json
 {